ponycode/grunt-start-servers/README.md

 Grunt task to start and stop Mongo and Redis on your local workstation.
 Should be easy to add new types of servers too.

+# WARNING:
+This has only been tested on OSX.
+In fact I know it won't work on windows.
+It would be nice if someone could help me out on Windows.

 ### Setup

 Add a servers section similar to the following to your gruntfile: